immunefi-team/Bounty_Boosts/Alchemix/31284 - [SC - Insight] cancel should allow to cancel the proposal of t....md

 #  `cancel` should allow to cancel the proposal of the Expired state

-Submitted on Thu May 16 2024 05:26:54 GMT-0400 (Atlantic Standard Time) by @OxG0P1 for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 16th 2024 at 11:26:54 UTC by @OxG0P1 for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31284